 It is evident that as systems become more and more complex, the FAT becomes more and more important.

 If the system provider performs the appropriate preparations and test setup, there is little reason for a system to fail a FAT.

 An SAT is typically a series of tests that range from verifying that all the control equipment has arrived in good operating condition as specified in the purchase order to validating the proper functionality of the installed controlled system during the startup of the processing unit.

 One of the purposes of an SAT, after a successful FAT, is to provide documented evidence that a piece of equipment or system that has been delivered to the end-user site has not been affected by the transportation or installation.

-SAT procedure will also verify in detail about the order, material received has been supplied by checking what has been received against the original purchase order.
+SAT procedure will also verify in detail that the order, and material received have been supplied by checking what has been received against the original purchase order.

-The SAT should not only visually check, test the functionality, and performance of the system, but should also check the accuracy, clarity, and completeness of the documentation.
+The SAT should not only visually check, and test the functionality and performance of the system, but should also check the accuracy, clarity, and completeness of the documentation.